ibnuda/fpmortals/manuscript/complete.md

 A>     ...
 A>   }
 A> ~~~~~~~~
 A>
-A> However, recent versions of Scala have addressed many bugs and we are A> now less likely to encounter problems.
-A>
 A> Namun, versi Scala baru-baru ini sudah menangani banyak kutu dan kita A> mungkin semakin jaran menemui masalah semacam ini.

 ### Either

-Scalaz's improvement over `scala.Either` is symbolic, but it is common to speak about it as *either* or `Disjunction`

 Untuk perbaikan yang diberikan oleh Scalaz terhadap `scala.Either`, walaupun hanya dalam bentuk simbol operator, adalah hal yang jamak untuk